risingBirdSong/yesodToyCommerceApp/README.md

 ## myTodos:
 	-- work on product history
-		-- update all places where TRANSFER! is used with function that adds to history
+		-- [x] update all places where TRANSFER! is used with function that adds to history -- sell products from store to a customer